cumuli782/cc-AFM/docs/basic_workflow.md

+This workflow shows the general calculation of cc-AFM images.
+It results in a single cc-AFM image based on the pure isovalue.
+For a more refined calculation (including tip deflections) and the calculation of several images at once, refer to the advanced example.

 # Requirements

 In order to calculate cc-AFM images the electronic density (and if applicable the partial electronic density) of the system is needed.
 This density has to be in the xsf format and on a surface-cell grid: